pawelmalak/flame/README.md

   - flame.pawelmalak/type=application # "app" works too
   - flame.pawelmalak/name=My container
   - flame.pawelmalak/url=https://example.com
-  - flame.pawelmalak/icon=icon-name # optional, default is "kubernetes"
+  - flame.pawelmalak/icon=icon-name # Optional, default is "kubernetes"
 ```

-> "Use Kubernetes Ingress API" option must be enabled for this to work.
-You can find it in Settings > Other > Kubernetes section
+And you must have activated the Kubernetes sync option in the settings panel.

-### Custom CSS and themes
+### Custom CSS

-See project wiki for [Custom CSS](https://github.com/pawelmalak/flame/wiki/Custom-CSS) and [Custom theme with CSS](https://github.com/pawelmalak/flame/wiki/Custom-theme-with-CSS).
+> This is an experimental feature.
+Its behaviour might change in the future.
+>
+> Follow instructions from wiki: [Custom CSS](https://github.com/pawelmalak/flame/wiki/Custom-CSS)